A Generalized Framework for Video Instance Segmentation: Conclusion

 \section{Conclusion}

-In this paper, we propose \name{}, a general framework for video instance segmentation (VIS).
-To seamlessly bridge the gap between training and inference, we proposed: 1) training strategy that can involve multiple clips, 2) training the associations between separate clips with the novel label assignment, UVLA and 3) use of memory to alleviate vanishing information in long videos.
-Integrating these proposals into the single framework, \name{}, we prove the effectiveness of our method by achieving state-of-the-art results in multiple benchmarks.
+In this paper, we propose \name{} a generalized framework for video instance segmentation (VIS).
+To seamlessly bridge the gap between training and inference, we propose the following: 1) a training strategy that can involve multiple clips, 2) training the associations between separate clips with the novel label assignment - UVLA, and 3) the use of memory to alleviate vanishing information in long videos.
+By integrating these proposals into a single framework, we demonstrate the effectiveness of our method by achieving state-of-the-art results on multiple benchmarks.